ucbrise/flor/rtd/install.rst

  		and issuing the command
  		`createdb ground`
  	* You should now be able to enter the `ground-0.1.2/db` directory and issue the `startground` command.

+For examples on how to write your own flor workflow, please have a look at:
+``
+examples/twitter.py -- classic example
+examples/plate.py -- multi-trial example
+``

+Once you build the workflow, call `pull()` on the artifact you want to produce.
+You can find it in `~/flor.d/`.